Escalante, Negros Occidental: Demographics

 The city has grown at a respectably fast rate, averaging 1.63% in the ten years (2000 thru 2010).
 The May 2010 Census on Population showed that population increased to 93,005 persons.
 This means that on average that population grew by 1.63% annually since 2000.
 This is only about 3.20% of the province's population which includes Bacolod City or 3.88% without it.
 At this rate, the city's population is expected to double by year 2053.

 The average household for 2000 was 4.89 persons per household, which is lower than the 5.0 national, 5.1 regional and the 5.24 provincial averages.
 NSO estimates there were 92,035 persons in 2007 in 18,644 households.
 This means, the average households size increased to 4.94.

 As of December 2009, the average age is 24 years old.

 Escalante has the highest population density (persons/square kilometer) in 2007, among the province's cities at 736.3, second only to the provincial capital, Bacolod City.
 The provincial average is 362.1, while the cities average 417.8.

+Languages

 The people in the city speak Cebuano closely followed by Hiligaynon.
-Filipino and English are generally understood.
+Tagalog and English are generally understood.

 Economy

 Government

+The local government structure of Escalante is composed of one mayor, one vice mayor, and ten councilors all elected through popular vote.
+Two ex officio members are added to the City Council with one representing Escalante's 21 Barangay Captains being the Association of Barangay Councils (ABC) President and one representing Escalante's 21 Barangay Youth Council Presidents being the Sangunniang Kabataan (SK) Federation President.
+Each official, with the exemption of the ABC and SK Presidents, is elected publicly to a 3-year term and can be re-elected up to 3 terms in succession.

-Melecio J. Yap, Jr. is the current Mayor of the city while Rogelio A. Prietos is the current Vice Mayor of the city.
-The city belongs to the 1st Congressional District of Negros Occidental, which is under the Leadership of Congressman Gerardo P. Valmayor, Jr.
+Melecio J. Yap, Jr. is the current mayor of the city, while Rogelio A. Prietos is the current vice mayor of the city.
+The city belongs to the 1st Congressional District of Negros Occidental, which is under the leadership of Congressman Julio "Jules" A. Ledesma IV.

-List of former chief executives

-Succession of mayors from 1901 to present: